kammitama5/kammitama5.github.io/_posts/2018-5-29-Tuesday-May-29th.md

 - In Rust.
 So far, so good

 ## I'm doing the Circle, SolidCircle and ThickCircle constructors
 - I'm trying to figure out how to use Points...but not quite there yet.
+PathDrawer needs points, but I want to just call it like Circle callStack r(for radius), where Circle is the constructor that just needs that radius parameter.
 Things will into place, I think certainly after the meeting tomorrow evening.
 And best of all, we can video-skype and work and screen-share together now!
 Yay for new computers
   (with Haskell stickers on them!) :D